Atom-54/xenonjs/README.md

 Whether you are prototyping an experiment, or building a production ready customer facing product -
 XenonJs is suitable for you.

-Whether you are building from scratch, or looking to expand functionality of an existing project,
+Whether you are building from scratch, or looking to expand functionality of an existing project -
 XenonJs is suitable for you.

 Whether you are a software guru, or have no coding experience at all -